Fire Resistance of Concrete Homes

 How well do ICF walls hold up in a fire?

 Unlike wood, concrete does not burn.
 Unlike steel, it does not soften and bend.
 Concrete does not burn until it is exposed to thousands of degrees Fahrenheit — far more than is present in the typical house fire.

 This has been confirmed in so-called “fire-wall” tests.
 In these tests, ICF walls were subjected to continuous gas flames and temperatures of up to 2000°F for as long as four hours.
 None of the ICF walls ever failed structurally.
 All of the ICFs tested were of the “flat” or “uninterrupted grid” type, having no significant breaks in the concrete layer [like BuildBlock ICFs].
 In contrast, wood frame walls typically collapse in an hour or less.

-Do they stop fire from spreading?
+Do they stop a fire from spreading?

-Concrete walls have also proven more resistant to allowing fire to pass from one side of the wall to the other.
+Concrete walls have also proven more resistant to allowing the fire to pass from one side of the wall to the other.
 This is especially of interest in areas with brush fires that could spread indoors.

-The fire wall test confirms this rule for ICFs once again.
+The firewall test confirms this rule for ICFs once again.
 Part of the test measured how well the wall slows the passage of heat and fire from the side with the flame to the other side.
 The ICF walls tested did not allow flames to pass directly through.
 They also did not allow enough heat through to start a fire on the cool side for 2-4 hours.
-In contrast, wood frame walls typically allow both flame and fire-starting heat through in an hour of less.
+In contrast, wood frame walls typically allow both flame and fire-starting heat through in an hour or less.

 Will the foam add fuel to the fire?

 The foams in ICFs are manufactured with flame-retardant additives.
 These prevent the foams from burning by themselves.
 If you hold a match to the material, it will melt away.